 The key drivers for credit risk are GDP growth, unemployment rate and oil production.
 Each macro-economic factor is graded as positive, stable or negative.
 Each scenario is weighted by the probability of occurring based on management's judgement.

+- (ii) Credit risk (continued)

-- (e) Amounts arising from ECL (continued) - (ii) Incorporation of forward-looking information (continued)
+- (e) Amounts arising from ECL (continued)

+- (ii) Incorporation of forward-looking information (continued)

 The table below lists the macroeconomic assumptions used in the base, upside and downside scenarios.
 The assumptions represent the absolute percentage.